LBNL-ETA/pyWinCalc/readme.md

 ## Install

 ### Linux
-Once the requirementes have been installed this can be installed with pip by doing
+Once the requirements have been installed this can be installed with pip by doing

 ` pip install git+https://github.com/LBNL-ETA/pyWinCalc.git `

 ### Mac
-Once the requirementes have been installed this can be installed with pip by doing
+Once the requirements have been installed this can be installed with pip by doing

 ` pip install git+https://github.com/LBNL-ETA/pyWinCalc.git `